furlat/OpenBugger/README.md

 python3 -m pip install --editable filepath_to/OpenBugger
 ```
 Usage
-To use OpenBugger, import the LogicInjector and LogicBug classes from the openbugger module and use them to create an injector and a bug, respectively.
-Then, call the inject() method of the injector and pass it the bug and the script as arguments.
+To use OpenBugger, import the SintaxBug or LogicBug classes from the openbugger module and use them to inject a bug with a call to the inject().
 The injector will return the modified script with the injected bug.

 ```
-from openbugger import LogicInjector, LogicBug
+from syntax.syntax_injector import SyntaxInjector, SyntaxBug

-# Create an injector with a random severity level
-injector = LogicInjector()

-# Create a bug with a random error type
-bug = LogicBug()
+syntax_bug = SyntaxBug()

-# Inject the bug into the script
-modified_script = injector.inject(bug, "import random\n\nx = random.randint(0, 10)\nprint(x)")

-# Print the modified script
+# Simple script
-print(modified_script)
+simple_script = """
+def greet(name):
+    print("Hello, " + name)

+greet("Bob")
+"""

+print(simple_script)
 ```
-You can also specify the severity level and error type manually when creating the injector and bug:
+The simple script can be modified using the "easy" injection method because it only contains simple syntax and does not have any nested code blocks.
+This means that there are fewer characters (e.g. quotes, brackets, braces, parenthesis) that could be the target of syntax errors,
+ and the "easy" injection method, which only injects errors that involve replacing or removing a single character, is sufficient to modify the script.
 ```
-from openbugger import LogicInjector, LogicBug

-# Create an injector with a medium severity level
-injector = LogicInjector(severity="medium")

-# Create a bug with a "forgotten_variable_update" error type
-bug = LogicBug(error_type="forgotten_variable_update")

-# Inject the bug into the script
+# Inject easy syntax errors into the simple script
-modified_script = injector.inject(bug, "import random\n\nx = random.randint(0, 10)\nprint(x)")

-# Print the modified script
-print(modified_script)
+modified_simple_script, errors, counter = syntax_bug.inject(simple_script, "easy", 1)
+print("Modified version Easy",errors,counter)
+print(modified_simple_script)
 ```
-You can also use the inject_random() method of the injector to inject a random bug into the script:
+Or for higher severity and logic error
 ```
+import inspect
+import random
-from openbugger import LogicInjector
+from logic.logic_injector import LogicBug

+# Medium example script
+def medium_script():
-# Create an injector with a random severity level
+    # Choose a random integer and assign it to a variable
+    num = random.randint(0, 10)

+    # Use a loop to print all numbers from 0 to the chosen integer
+    for i in range(num):
+        print(i)

+# create an instance of the LogicBug class
+logic_bug = LogicBug()
+# get the source code of the medium_script function as a string
-injector = LogicInjector()
+medium_script_str = inspect.getsource(medium_script)
+print("Medium",medium_script_str)

-# Inject a random bug into the script
+# inject a logic error into the medium_script function
-modified_script = injector.inject_random("import random\n\nx = random.randint(0, 10)\nprint(x)")

-# Print the modified script
-print(modified_script)
+modified_medium_script, error, counter = logic_bug.inject(medium_script_str,"medium",num_errors=3)
 ```

+For more examples see syntax/example_syntax.py and logic/example_logic.py

 # Done:
 Syntax errors: These are mistakes in the structure of the code that prevent it from being parsed by the interpreter.
 Examples include missing parentheses, incorrect indentation, and mismatched quotation marks.